MMYurt/music-player-ui/README.md

 # Project Overview

-Music player UI design has been developed using React Native
+Music player UI has been developed using React Native

 # Getting Started
 Instructions for running the project locally are given below.
 React Native must be properly installed to run project.